objektwerks/helidon/README.md

 Helidon
 -------
->Helidon feature tests using Scala 3.
+>Helidon feature tests using GraalVM, Docker and Scala 3.

 Install
 -------